open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 finished.

-The processor MUST synchronize calls to `LogRecordExporter`'s `Export` to make sure that they are not executed in parallel.
+The processor MUST synchronize calls to `LogRecordExporter`'s `Export` to make sure that they are not invoked in parallel.

 **Configurable parameters:**